 1. All claims rejected.
-If all claims in the case stand rejected, proceedings on the application are considered terminated on the date of receipt of the Court's certificate and the application is not open to subsequent amendment and prosecution by the applicant.
-The application is no longer considered pending.
+If all claims in the case stand rejected, proceedings on the application are considered terminated on the date of receipt of the Court's certificate and the application is not open to subsequent amendment and prosecution by the applicant since the application is no longer considered pending.
+Continental Can Company, Inc., et al. v.
+Schuyler, 168 USPQ 625 (D.C.D.C.
+1970).
+Exceptions may occur where the court mandate clearly indicates that another action is to be taken.

 2. Some claims allowed.
-If some claims in the case stand allowed, either by reversal of the Office decision by the Court or by having been allowed by the Examiner or the Board of Appeals, proceedings are considered terminated as to the rejected claims.
+If some claims in the case stand allowed, either by reversal of the Office decision by the Court or the Board of Appeals or by having been allowed by the examiner, proceedings are considered terminated as to the rejected claims.
 Action by the applicant canceling the rejected claims is not considered necessary.
-The Examiner will pass the case for issue forthwith on the allowed claims, the applicant being advised of such action.
-The rejected claims may be canceled by the Examiner with an appropriate notation on the margin, to avoid confusion of the printer.
-However, if formal matters remain to be attended to, the Examiner should take appropriate action on such matters, setting a 30 day shortened period for reply, but the application is considered closed to further prosecution except as to such matters.
+The examiner will pass the case for issue forthwith on the allowed claims, the applicant being advised of such action.
+The rejected claims may be canceled by the examiner with an appropriate notation on the margin, to avoid confusion of the printer.
+However, if formal matters remain to be attended to, the examiner should take appropriate action on such matters, setting a 30 day shortened period for reply, but the application is considered closed to further prosecution except as to such matters.
 If all claims in the case stand allowed after the Court's decision formal matters if any should be taken care of and the case passed for issue.

 3. Remand.
-If the decision of the Court is such that it brings certain claims up for action on the merits, such as a decision allowing generic claims in a case containing claims to non-elected species not previously acted upon. the Examiner will take the case up for appropriate action on the matters thus brought up. but the case is not considered open to further prosecution except as to such matters.
-A remand by the Court is a remand to the Board of Appeals and not to the Examiner.
-The Examiner may only act on the application if it is remanded to him by the Board.
+If the decision of the Court is such that it brings certain claims up for action on the merits, such as a decision allowing generic claims in a case containing claims to non-elected species not previously acted upon. the examiner will take the case up for appropriate action on the matters thus brought up. but the case is not considered open to further prosecution except as to such matters.
+A remand by the Court is a remand to the Board of Appeals and not to the examiner.
+The examiner may only act on the application if it is remanded to him by the Board.
+Note In re Fisher, 171 USPQ 292.